arnowelzel/lightbox-photoswipe/readme.txt

 pswp__caption__title and pswp__caption__desc - these classes are used, if the caption is divided into a title an description (based on the data-caption-title and data-caption-desc attributes in the image link).

+pswp__description - this class is used for the description if this is displayed in addition to the regular caption.

 pswp__caption__exif - this class is used for the EXIF data DIV element.

 = Why is there no "zoom animation" when opening the lightbox? =